Ensono/stacks-dotnet/docs/sonarscanner-java-detection-issue.md

 ## Proposed Solutions

 ### Option 1: Fix Container Image (Recommended)

+> [!IMPORTANT]
+> The `stacks-docker-images` repository has been updated to use the latest version of SonarCloud and the coverage collector.
+However this did not change the way that Java is installed, only selected the latest stacks docker image.

 **Strategy**: Address the root cause by ensuring the `ensono/eir-dotnet` container image has correct Java configuration.